aniket-nath/aniket-nath.github.io/_portfolio/portfolio-1.md

 P(t) = -\left.\dfrac{1}{\sigma_0} \dfrac{dv_0(\nu)}{d\nu}\right|_{\nu=t/\sigma_0}
 $$
 </center>
 Thus, we can see a relation between the normalised first scalar MF, and we can derive relations with higher MFs and expressions involving higher moments.
+Then for different dimensional manifolds, we have different geometric attributes associated with each of these functions ([Schmalzing et. al, 1997](https://arxiv.org/abs/astro-ph/9710185)), as described in the table below.
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;